Fault-Tolerant AI Agent Flows: A Developer’s Guide to Patterns, Checkpoints, and Safe Recovery

 Your design should assume each of these will happen—then make failures observable, bounded, and recoverable.

-Design principles for fault tolerance
+Design principles for fault‑tolerant flows

 - Keep it simple.
 Favor a clear DAG or bounded loop over open‑ended tool use.
-Fewer moving parts means fewer failure surfaces.

 - Make intent explicit.
 Give each flow a precise name, description, and input contract.
-This improves skill discovery and routing, and reduces “do‑everything” prompts.

 - Constrain with contracts.
 Define strict schemas for tool inputs/outputs and validate all model I/O.

-Architectures that isolate failure
+Architectures that isolate failure in AI agent flows

 - Orchestrator–Worker.
 A deterministic orchestrator runs the plan and enforces budgets; workers (LLM calls, tools) are replaceable and sandboxed.

 - Sagas for side effects.
-For multi‑service writes, use compensating steps on failure or explicit human approval before irreversible actions.
+For multi‑service writes, use compensating steps on failure or explicit approval before irreversible actions.

 Defensive prompting and I/O contracts